mikecroucher/jupyterhub_on_azure/README.md

 ## Setting this up yourself

+I'M CURRENTLY DEVELOPING THIS.
+IT'S NOT YET READY FOR GENERAL USE.
+MANY THINGS MISSING.

+Clone this repository, modify and run `create_vm.sh`

 I got it working far too late at night and can't be bothered to turn the commands I fired at the thing into scripts.
 I'm going to bed!
 Will automate all the things in the morning. and maybe document it!